 You can have an elegant sales structure, but if your team members don’t understand their roles and responsibilities, your business will suffer.

-Whatever model or approach you implement in your sales organization, make sure each person has a clearly defined role (whether they specialize or are generalists with many responsibilities) to prevent confusion, inefficiencies, and redundancies.
+Whatever model or approach you implement in your sales organization, make sure each person has a clearly defined role to prevent confusion, inefficiencies, and redundancies.

 One way to ensure everyone is on the same page is to use Lucidchart.
 Lucidchart is a diagramming platform that helps sales teams document and track their sales processes and organization.
 Team leads and sales reps can use Lucidchart to map out the sales team structure and maintain updated versions of each account.